Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 Create a Resource Group with the [az group create](https://docs.microsoft.com/en-us/azure/azure-resource-manager/manage-resources-cli) command.
 An Azure Resource Group is a logical container into which Azure resources are deployed and managed.

 When you create a Resource Group you have give it a unique custom name.
-Please think of a custom name for your resource group and replace the text below "YourResourceGroupName" with the custom name you created.
+Please think of a custom name for your Resource Group and replace the text below "YourResourceGroupName" with the custom name you created.

 The following example creates a resource group named *<YourResourceGroupName>* in the *eastus* location.